shouguicai/SCFNN/Oral Presentation/presentation draft.md

 ## Definition of model accuracy：
 The model accuracy is defined as the percentage of accurately predicted samples.
 In this equation, tn is the label of data xn (x subscript ['sʌbskrɪpt] n ).
-The upper case N is the number of test numbers.
+The upper case N is the number of test samples.

 ## Simulation environment：
 Here are two picture introduced SWell96-Ex test, conducted in a shallow water waveguide environment with depth of 216 m.

 During the experiment, two moving sound sources are deployed in field, including a deep source (J-15) and a shallow source (J-13).

+The source ship (R/V Sproul) started its track south of all of the arrays and proceeded northward at a speed of 5 knots (2.5 m/s), as Fig. (b) shows.

+The number of vertical array elements is 21, other specific deployment parameters are shown in Fig. (a).

 In all of our discussions, the shallow sound source is used, which was towed about 9 m in depth and emitted with 9 frequencies between 109 Hz and 385 Hz.
-The frequency we used in our paper is 109,232,385Hz.
-The number of vertical array elements is 21, other specific deployment parameters are shown in Fig. (a).

-The source ship (R/V Sproul) started its track south of all of the arrays and proceeded northward at a speed of 5 knots (2.5 m/s), as Fig. (b) shows.

 ## Performance comparison：
 In this part, the proposed model is tested on experimental data, and compared with two methods denoted as Bartlett and MCE, Bartlett use the measured pressure to match with a replica field computed by a numerical propagation model, while, MCE matches the covariance.
 Note that, there are two kinds of replica-field used in the Bartlett processor, one is simulated by Kraken (noted as Bartlett 2), the other is the measurement data (noted as Bartlett 1), same as the training data used in SCFNN.